 Whether or not you have savings to fall back on, a temporary break in your income stream means you should curtail unnecessary spending.
 Make whatever money you have last as long as possible.

 You may have to do without morning coffee runs, eating out, the fitness center membership, and streaming services until you start earning paychecks again.
-With exception streaming services, the impact of social distancing will likely make these easier to ditch than you think.
+With the exception of streaming services, the impact of social distancing will likely make these easier to ditch than you think.

 Buy only the necessities when shopping for food and household items.
 Minimize driving to reduce gas usage and try to lower utility bills by using less.